cardillan/mindcode/IDEAS.markdown

 #set local compiler-option = value, compiler-option = value, ...;
 ```

-Compiles the next statement/expression applying certain compiler options (e.g. `goal`) to it.
+Compiles the next statement/expression applying certain compiler options (e.g., `goal`) to it.
 Some compiler options
 (`target`, `optimization`) will remain global and won't be available in `#set local`.
 The intended purpose is to
 provide means to compile different parts of code for size or speed.